 - Success in a “tough” undergraduate major – generally speaking, engineering majors are tougher to complete – there’s more work involved and the academic content is more complex.
 Having a strong GPA in an engineering major shows recruiters that you work hard to accomplish your goals

 How do you mitigate perceived weaknesses as an engineer?

 In the order listed above:

 - Business experience – if you’re still in college, find business-related summer internships and part-time jobs during the school year (provided you can manage the workload).
 If you’re not, tailor your resume to focus on skills and experiences that consultants look for, such as people-leadership, quantitative impact, and entrepreneurial initiative

-- Insufficient understanding of management consulting – its your responsibility to learn as much as you can.
-Check out Management Consulted; email me with questions; read the Vault Guide to Management Consulting; network with contacts in the industry
+- Insufficient understanding of management consulting – it’s your responsibility to learn as much as you can.
+Check out Management Consulted; email us with questions; read the Vault Guide to Management Consulting; network with contacts in the industry

 - Recruiting biases against engineers – you can counter this by focusing on the following: presentation skills (practice interviews as much as you can); have a strong story about why you want to enter the industry; show a clear understanding of business news and current events; highlight your people-skills and teamwork/leadership experiences in resume and interviews

 - Insufficient recruiting preparation – like the second point, it’s dependent on the time and effort you invest; we offer a coaching service that you can look into; read this article and follow its advice

 Think you have what it takes?
 Ready to break into consulting?
 Our Consulting Interview Bible is packed with strategies and tips to help you prepare for one of the hardest interviews of your life.
 Learn about the fit questions that you might face or frameworks for cracking the case interview.